Residence nil-rate band: the complete guide

 How much is the residence nil-rate band?

 The RNRB is currently £175,000 per person.
-It reached this level in the 2020/21 tax year after being phased in from £100,000 in 2017/18.
+It was phased in gradually from £100,000 in 2017/18, rising by £25,000 each tax year:

 Both the RNRB and the standard nil-rate band are frozen at their current levels until 5 April 2031.
 The freeze was set by Finance Act 2021, extended by Finance Act 2023, and extended again at Budget 2025 through Finance Bill 2025–26 (gov.uk – Budget 2025 overview of tax legislation and rates).
 After April 2031, the legislative default is for the RNRB to increase in line with the Consumer Prices Index each year – unless Parliament intervenes again (gov.uk – IHT thresholds from 6 April 2028).